39xdgy/VR_EscapeRoom/README.md

 By Dorothy Carmichael, Ben Gurka, Mark VanderNaald, and Jiashu Jason Wang

 ## Overview
 An escape room game, originally popularized by online Flash games but recently recreated in real life, is an experience where a player is locked in a room and must use clues found within to unlock the door and escape.
-For our project, made for Ross Sowell's CSC 357 Virtual Reality class at Cornell College, we created a realistic escape room in virtual reality that could theoretically be reproduced in real life.
-The items and textures within the room are all free assets downloaded from the Unity Asset Store and TurboSquid, which our team augmented and added to with both the SteamVR package and scripts we wrote ourselves.
-To see a demonstration of the room, played by one of the developers, view the DEMO.flv file.
+For our project, made for Ross Sowell's CSC 356 Virtual Reality class at Cornell College, we created a realistic escape room in virtual reality using Unity that could theoretically be reproduced in real life.
+The items and textures within the room are all free assets downloaded from the Unity Asset Store and TurboSquid, which our team augmented with both the SteamVR package and scripts we wrote ourselves.
+The project was presented to the Cornell College community with a printed poster, which can be seen as the Escape_Room_Poster.jpg file.
+To see a demonstration of the room, played by one of the developers, view the video at https://youtu.be/nlDAVU01G-k.
+(No people were harmed in the making of this demo: the tester made contact with an unfortunately placed jacket.

 ## How to Play
 REQUIRED: SteamVR, HTC Vive